Estimated Annual Consumption Over the Years

 Using the energy monitor I went round all the plugged in devices and measured consumption over several days.
 I then decided whether they stayed on or not.
 My conclusion -the little red light on stanby appliances means "possible danger to bank balance"

 Current Eon Next customer, ex EDF, Zog and Symbio.
-Don't think dual fuel saves money and don't like smart meters.
+Don't think dual fuel saves money and think the smart meter programme is a waste of our money.
 Chronologically Gifted.
 If I offend let me know by private message, but I’ll continue to express my opinions nonetheless.

 • JoeSoap's Avatar